Et43/Et43/README.md

 ## I just do shit
 - 📚 Currently studying ICS (Introduction to Computer Science).
 - 🔧 I enjoy the backend of things more than the frontend.
-- 🎥 I like watching some anime in my spare time or talking to friends.

 <br />